 It is meningitis, and it is a global threat—though, like many diseases, children and those in low-resource countries suffer the greatest burden.

 A serious infection of the thin lining surrounding the brain and spinal cord, meningitis has many causes, usually viruses or bacteria.
 Viral cases typically resolve on their own without treatment; bacterial cases, however, are extremely serious and often fatal without treatment.
 Infants, children, and young adults are most likely to suffer from bacterial meningitis.
-An estimated 2.82 million cases of meningitis occur globally each year, with more than 300,000 deaths—a third of which occur in children between one month and five years of age.
+An estimated 2.5 million cases of meningitis occur globally each year, with approximately 250,000 deaths.

 Vaccines exist against some of the major causes of bacterial meningitis.
-Nine years ago one of them changed the course of meningitis in Africa.
-The introduction of MenAfriVac®, a conjugate vaccine against meningococcal meningitis group A—then the most prevalent form of the disease in Africa—was an historic achievement and its impact still reverberates: the vaccine has so far been introduced in 22 of 26 countries in the African meningitis belt, virtually eliminating meningitis A epidemics wherever it has been used.
-By 2020 MenAfriVac® is expected to protect than 400 million people in the meningitis belt from devastating disease.
+In 2010 one of them changed the course of meningitis in Africa.
+The introduction of MenAfriVac®, a conjugate vaccine against meningococcal meningitis group A—then the most prevalent form of the disease in Africa—was an historic achievement and its impact still reverberates: the vaccine has so far been introduced in 24 of 26 countries in the African meningitis belt, virtually eliminating meningitis A wherever it has been used.
+Since 2010, MenAfriVac has prevented hundreds of thousands of cases of meningitis A and saved tens of thousands of lives.

 You might think the introduction of such a game-changing vaccine would signal the end of the story and a pat on the back.
 But we’re not stopping there.
 Not when we have the opportunity to protect millions more by building new and better vaccines against the other deadly causes of meningitis.